Lady Holly Hathaway Kaough – Artistic Director

 Debi Buras White – Associate Director

-She is the co-founder of LCCB and has been its resident designer since 1968.
-She focuses on design integration to showcase the choreography.
+Dorothy ‘Debi’ Buras White was known fondly to all of us as Mrs. Debi.
+She was always interested in and involved with the arts, which led her to be the co-founder of Lake Charles Civic Ballet Company in 1968 with Lady Leah Lafargue Hathaway.
+Debi was instrumental in the early development and growth of the organization, which laid the foundation for its strength today.
+She remained the Associate Director of Lake Charles Civic Ballet since its inception where her focus and expertise was costume and set design integration to showcase choreography and dancers.
+Debi helped shape LCCB with her artistic vision that lives on with us today.
+Her costume and set designs grace our stage even now proving the timeless beauty of her creativity and insight.
 She received her education from Newcomb, Tulane, LSU and McNeese in which she obtained a M.S. in Biology and Chemistry with 60 hours in theatre and art.
 Also included in her dance and design repertoire are the following: Three years training at the New Orleans Academy of Art; Regional Dance America Choreographers; Conference in Costume Design; and Fine Art Academy at Banff Canada.
 She has received recognition from renowned dance critic Doris Herring in Dance magazine for the setting and costume design in Dauguerrotype.
 Her settings and costume design in L’Academi Dubriovsky inspired National Regional Dance America Adjudicator David Lindgren to place it in the Regional Dance America’s gala performance.

 Danley Romero – Photographer